learnk8s/learnk8s.io/_pages/newsletter/README.md

 ## Newsletter Issue Content

-Each issue can have the following section:
+Each issue can include the following sections:

 __1) Editor's Pick__